What caregivers need to know about the Domestic Workers Bill of Rights

 “Because domestic workers work in private homes, we want to make sure they are protected,” says Ai-jen Poo, director of the National Domestic Workers Alliance (NDWA).
 “It is recognizing that this work that goes into caring is real work and a real profession for millions of people out there.
 It should be protected as such.”

-Each state’s bill varies, says Lisa Weinberger, a lawyer and founder of Mom, Esq.
+Each state’s bill varies, says Lisa Pierson Weinberger, an employment lawyer in Los Angeles.
 You need to be aware of what is happening in your state.
 Here is information to help.

 For residents of California, Connecticut, Hawaii, Illinois, Massachusetts, Nevada, New York or Oregon